jilljenn/slides/ectel2022.md

 \arrayrulecolor{black}
 \end{table}

-So in our case there are two models:
+To generate this, we can have two generative models:

-- Sequence generation: Predicting the next action ID (Markov chain, RNN)
+- Sequence generation: Predicting the next action ID
-- Response pattern generation: Predicting  the outcome given user ID and action ID (IRT, Bayesian networks)
+- Response pattern generation: Predicting the outcome given user ID and action ID

 # Item response theory for response pattern generation

+Well known model (Rasch, 1961)

 Ex. $r_{ij}$ is 1 if user $i$ gets a positive outcome on action (item) $j$